 Journalist and Political Analyst

-Negar Mortazavi is an award-winning journalist and political commentator, and editor and host of the Iran Podcast, based in Washington DC.
+Negar Mortazavi is an award-winning journalist and commentator, editor and host of the Iran Podcast, and a Senior Fellow at the Center for International Policy (CIP), based in Washington DC.
 She has been covering Iranian and Middle Eastern affairs as well as US foreign policy towards the Middle East for over a decade.

-She received her Master's degree from Brandeis University and her Bachelor's degree from the University of Massachusetts.
-She grew up in Iran and Germany, immigrated to the United States in 2002, and has been living in forced exile from Iran since 2009.
+Mortazavi received her Master's degree from Brandeis University and her Bachelor's degree from the University of Massachusetts.
+She grew up in Iran and Germany, immigrated to the United States in 2002, and has been living in exile since 2009.